Deadline for Spring 2021, are the following:

 How to Apply

-Please drop off your application and supporting materials to Shepard Hall, Room 550.
+Please drop off your application and supporting materials to NAC Building, 6/141.
 Complete applications include:

-• A paragraph explaining how do you plan to cover your living and transportation expenses while in Washington, D.C.
+- A paragraph explaining how you plan to cover your living and transportation expenses while in Washington, D.C.
 The program covers housing costs.